Mike Harris: Second term (1999–2002)

+After politics (2002–present)

 Soon after leaving office, Harris joined the Toronto law firm Goodmans LLP, where he served as an advisor until 2010.

 Later in 2002, Harris also joined the Fraser Institute, a right-of-centre libertarian think tank, as a senior fellow.
 It was there that he became involved with the ideals of Preston Manning, becoming a major influence in federal politics as well as Alberta.
 Harris served on the board of directors of the Manning Centre.

 In January 2003, Harris was named to the board of directors of Magna International.
 More recently in 2011, he was criticized for accepting re-election to the board of Magna despite receiving only 38% of shareholder support.
 This was possible since shareholder votes in Canada are either counted as "for" a director or else considered as "withheld", meaning that they are not counted.
 In 2012, Harris indicated that he would step down from the board of directors at Magna International after completing a process to collapse the company's dual-class share structure that he helped begin in 2010.

-During his time as premier, Harris was frequently cited as someone who could "unite the right" in Canada, and lead a merged party of federal Progressive Conservatives and Reform/Canadian Alliance supporters.
-He made serious steps toward a career in federal politics after stepping down as Premier, weighing in on issues such as the 2003 invasion of Iraq (which he supported) and the value of the Canadian dollar (which he wanted to see increase in relation to the American dollar).
-In late 2003, he made a speech in Halifax which many believed was the unofficial launch of a campaign to lead the new Conservative Party of Canada.
-In the end, Harris decided to stand aside; he later endorsed former Magna International president and CEO Belinda Stronach, in the 2004 Conservative Party of Canada leadership election.

 He was later involved in a minor controversy, yelling and repeatedly swearing at a party official who asked him for his identification as he voted in the 2004 Ontario Progressive Conservative Party leadership election.